October 4, 2020

 Patients can buy medical cannabis only after a doctor recommends it.
 Ideally, physicians should do an in-person exam, but many engage patients online or by phone instead.
 As a result, Capella says, doctors often don’t know much about a patient’s condition before making their recommendation.
 The law does not let doctors write prescriptions for medical marijuana, which means it is considered taxable personal property.
 Patients who buy the drug pay an 11.5% tax that applies to no other medications.

 Capella says the whole process – which can run to more than $100 after the recommendation, certification and purchase – makes cannabis too expensive for many patients.

 A number of rules dictate how physicians handle issues around medical marijuana, and government officials say rogue doctors risk going before the Medical Disciplinary Licensing Board.

 “One of the challenges has been that the industry has grown so quickly that it has been a bit difficult to conduct oversight measures,” says Denise Maldonado, executive director of the Medicinal Cannabis Regulatory Board.
 “But we are organized for regular inspection cycles.”

-Maldonado says the government lets the market set prices for medical cannabis.
 Companies must do rigorous lab testing, which may increase the cost, she says, but this protects patients.
+She notes the government lets the market set prices for medical cannabis.

-Maldonado adds that the United States Food and Drug Administration does not regulate medical marijuana, which is why physicians can only recommend – not prescribe – the drug.
+The United States Food and Drug Administration does not regulate medical marijuana, Maldonado says, which is why physicians can only recommend – not prescribe – the drug.